Saqoosha/Nano-Banana-Slack-Bot/README.md

 ## Notes

-- This scaffold validates Slack signatures in the Workers runtime.
-- Posts with images trigger an async echo: the bot downloads the image and re-uploads it as a file attachment to the same channel (thread-aware).
-- To implement real editing with Gemini, this bot calls `gemini-2.5-flash-image-preview` via Generative Language API.
-If the post text contains a prompt, it is passed through verbatim to the model; if there is no text, the image is echoed without transformation.
+- Signature verification: HMAC (v0) with timing-safe compare AND ±300s timestamp freshness window.
+- Images: The bot downloads from Slack private URLs and uploads results via `files.getUploadURLExternal` → `files.completeUploadExternal` (explicit `image/png`).
+- Gemini calls:
+  - Prompt sanitation removes Slack markup (mentions/links/channels) and appends a small instruction: "出力は画像のみ。" (image-only output).
+  - Combined path sends multiple input images in a single request and expects ONE output image.
+  - If `responseModalities=['IMAGE']` returns no image, a single fallback retry is executed with `['TEXT','IMAGE']`.
+  - Correlation id (gid) is logged; on failures the thread receives a short error with gid.
- - Debug: set `GEMINI_DEBUG=true` (vars/secrets) to upload a small `gemini-debug-*.json` file in the thread on failures with details (finishReason, blockReason, etc.).
+- Debug: set `GEMINI_DEBUG=true` (vars/secrets) to upload a small `gemini-debug-*.json` file in the thread on failures (includes finishReason, blockReason, etc.).

 ### About .env/.dev.vars